-- Getting a guitar means knowing how to maintain it: Getting yourself a guitar not just means getting something to create music; it also means getting it because you’re willing to take good care of it.
+- Getting a guitar means knowing how to maintain it: Getting yourself a guitar does not just mean getting something to create music; it also means getting it because you’re willing to take good care of it.
 This is important, as a lot of guitars have specific maintenance requirements.
-As advised by Bobbie from TheBestCoverEver.com, taking care of a traditional guitar is very different from maintaining a ukulele or even an electric guitar.
+Taking care of a traditional guitar is very different from maintaining a ukulele or even an electric guitar.
 It’s important to know how to maintain these properly if you want to preserve the integrity of the sound they will produce.

 - Quality of music primarily depends on the quality of materials: A major maintenance advice on guitars is ensuring the back, sides, and top are polished with either proper guitar polish or furniture polish.
 This is because the quality of the wood itself pretty much affects how music travels throughout the entire instrument.
 It’s not just the strings that influence the music, but the overall build of the guitar as well.

 - Cleanliness of the guitar enhances its shelf time: Regularly wiping the neck of the guitar with a dry cloth can help remove grime, oils, and dirt that may build up throughout its lifetime.
 Keeping your guitar clean effectively prolongs the life of your guitar, which means you’ll be able to use it for a long time.
 You can also avoid unnecessary expenses from repairing or buying a new guitar.